Walk - Culbone Church and the Fairytale Tunnels

-- Turn left onto the bridleway before you reach the toll house, and follow it gently uphill for about three quarters of a mile.
+- Turn left onto the bridleway long before you reach the toll-house, and follow it gently uphill for about three-quarters of a mile.

-- At the very top, where the woodland opens out, turn right onto the toll road and, ignoring the lane to your right a moment later, follow your road to where it doubles back on itself to the right a couple of hundred yards later.
+- At the very top, where the woodland opens out and where you meet a T junction in the path, turn right to go over a bridge, meeting the toll road.
+Turn left on the road, ignoring the track to your right a moment later.
+Follow your road to where it doubles back on itself to the right a couple of hundred yards later.